 Long-Running CLI Applications with the Suhosin Patch

 A side effect of the Suhosin patch is that it prevents the PHP Agent from ensuring cleanup in long-running CLI applications.

 If your PHP has the Suhosin patch, it is possible that resources will not be freed in long-running applications.
 Thus memory leaks could result if the application itself does not explicitly free these resources.

-The long-running-cli feature defends PHP applications in a environment in which both of the following conditions exist:
+long-running-cli feature defends PHP applications in an environment in which both of the following conditions exist: